Mal Anderson: Professional

 Anderson turned professional in late 1958.
-He finished fourth in the 4-man 1959 World Championship tour behind Gonzales, Hoad, and Cooper, although he won five matches against Hoad.
+He finished fourth in the four-man 1959 World Championship tour behind Pancho Gonzales, Lewis Hoad, and Cooper, although he won five matches against Hoad.
 In the 1959 Ampol world series of tournaments, Anderson finished tied for sixth place with Segura.
 At the Forest Hills Tournament of Champions, part of the Ampol series, Anderson lost a close quarterfinal to Hoad.
 Later in the Ampol series, Anderson won the Wembley Championships, defeating defending champion Frank Sedgman in the quarterfinal, and with close five-set victories over Ken Rosewall in the semifinal and Pancho Segura in the final.
 Anderson saved match point against Segura before winning.
 Following the win, Anderson stated that he would retire from pro tennis as soon as he had saved enough money to buy a farm in Australia.
 At the Sydney White City Tournament of Champions in December, also part of the Ampol series, Anderson reached the semifinal where he lost to Hoad.

-Anderson announced his retirement from the pro tour following the 1963 Wembley tournament, citing eyesight problems.
+He announced his retirement from the pro tour following the 1963 Wembley tournament, citing eyesight problems.

-Anderson appeared in another major final in 1972, when at age 36, he was a finalist at the Australian Open, defeating Newcombe in a long five set quarterfinal, and Metreveli in the semifinal, before losing the final to Ken Rosewall.
+Anderson appeared in another major final in 1972, when at age 36, he was a finalist at the Australian Open, defeating John Newcombe in a long five set quarterfinal, and Metreveli in the semifinal, before losing the final to Ken Rosewall.
 In that same season, he won the Hong Kong Hardcourt title defeating Geoff Masters in the semifinal and Pancho Gonzales in the final.
-In 1973, he captured the Australian Open doubles title along with John Newcombe.
+In 1973, he captured the Australian Open doubles title alongside with John Newcombe.
 Anderson's last important tournament win was the 1973 New South Wales Championships at Sydney White City (billed as Sydney International), where he defeated in succession Hans Plotz, Phil Dent in five long sets, Colin Dibley in five sets, Newcombe in a close four set semifinal, and Rosewall in the final in three close sets.

-Anderson played on four Australian Davis Cup teams, in 1957, 1958, 1972 and 1973, the team winning twice (1957 and 1973).
+He played on four Australian Davis Cup teams, in 1957, 1958, 1972 and 1973, the team winning twice (1957 and 1973).